karthikhosur/italtoken/whitepaper.md

 ### 4.1 Overview of the Stellar Consensus Protocol

-The ITAL token platform utilizes the Stellar Consensus Protocol (SCP) as its underlying consensus mechanism.
+The CVmine platform utilizes the Stellar Consensus Protocol (SCP) as its underlying consensus mechanism for ITAL tokens.
 SCP represents a significant advancement over traditional blockchain consensus models, providing several crucial advantages for our professional development incentive system.

 ```mermaid
 graph TD